W78: Design

 Dimensions of the W78 are unknown, but it fits within the Mark 12A reentry vehicle which is conically shaped.
-The RV is 21.3 inin diameter at its base and 71.3 in long, and total warhead and reentry vehicle weight is estimated to be 700 to 800 lb.
+The RV is 21.3 in in diameter at its base and 71.3 in long, and total warhead and reentry vehicle weight is estimated to be 700 to 800 lb.

-The H1224A and H1501A-1 containers have an inner diameter of 50.8 cm.
+The H1224A and H1501A-1 containers have an inner diameter of 20 in.
 Here is a diagram showing that the diameter of the reentry vehicle is no more than 50.8 cm.

 It is speculated that the weapon combines the secondary (fusion) stage design of an older warhead such as the W50, with a more modern primary stage.